 Malnutrition is a prognostic factor in ALS that is often underdiagnosed.
 A body mass index (BMI) lower than 18.5 kg/m2 or the loss of more than 10% of prediagnosis body weight meets the definition of malnutrition.6

-Maintaining healthy body weight and metabolism is vital to keeping the body strong and working correctly.
+Maintaining a healthy body weight and metabolism is vital to keeping the body strong and working correctly.
 A higher BMI proves to boost life expectancy for people with ALS.7 On the contrary, the lower the BMI, the more severe the condition could become.7 Research suggests that higher prediagnosis body fat minimized the risk of ALS-related mortality — with underweight women being more likely to die sooner from this condition.7 Fortunately, diet is adjusted to compensate for the decreasing BMI and higher energy demand in individuals with ALS.

 How To Maintain Good Nutrition with ALS